ROBUST-MIPS: A Combined Skeletal Pose and Instance Segmentation Dataset for Laparoscopic Surgical Instruments: Data Records

 \section{Data Records}

-Users can access the ROBUST-MIPS dataset by visiting the public repository on synapse\footnote{ \url{https://doi.org/10.7303/syn64023381}} or Google Drive\footnote{\url{https://drive.google.com/file/d/1RiizCpgMx8OKo5n1GuiuzonqA4heKdqK/view?usp=share_link}}.
-The imaging data used in this work come from the publicly available ROBUST-MIS dataset, which can be accessed through the synapse \footnote{ \url{https://doi.org/10.7303/syn18779624}}.
-Our derived dataset is distributed as a compressed archive file, \texttt{ROBUST-MIPS.zip}, which contains three components for each frame: the raw endoscopic image (\texttt{raw.png}), the corresponding instance segmentation mask (\texttt{instrument\_instances.png}), and the keypoint annotation file (\texttt{raw.json}), as illustrated in \figref{fig:MIPSstructure}.
+\revmod{The ROBUST-MIPS dataset~\cite{Han_Budd_Zhang_Tian_Bergeles_Vercauteren_2025} is accessible via the public repository on Synapse.
+The imaging data utilized in this work derive from the publicly available ROBUST-MIS dataset~\cite{Roß_Reinke_Maier-Hein_Kopp-Schneider_Wagner_Kenngott_Müller-Stich_2019}, which is also hosted on Synapse.} Our derived dataset is distributed as a compressed archive file, \texttt{ROBUST-MIPS.zip}.
+The downloaded data requires a restructuring process to be reassigned according to the organization illustrated in \figref{fig:MIPSstructure}.
+In this reorganized format, each frame consists of three components: the raw endoscopic image (\texttt{raw.png}), the corresponding instance segmentation mask (\texttt{instrument\_instances.png}), and the keypoint annotation file (\texttt{raw.json}).

 To enhance the generalisability of the dataset and to facilitate subsequent performance evaluations on various popular pose estimation models, as discussed in the \emph{Models} Section, we processed the annotation information corresponding to each image and consolidated it into a JSON format similar to that used in the Microsoft COCO (Common objects in context) dataset~\cite{lin2014microsoft}, as illustrated in \figref{fig:jsonformat}(b).
 In our dataset, all instruments are grouped into a single category, as shown in the \texttt{categories} object.
 The \texttt{images} object contains information about the file paths of each image, along with their resolutions and unique identifiers.
 The \texttt{annotations} object comprises a list in which each entry corresponds to the keypoint annotations for a specific frame.
 The \texttt{image\_id} corresponds to the id in the \texttt{images} object, while the \texttt{id} refers to the identifier of the current surgical tool.
 Keypoint annotations are expressed as $(x, y, v)$, where $x$ and $y$ correspond to the horizontal and vertical coordinates of the keypoint, with the origin of the coordinate system at the top left of the image. $v$ indicates the visibility attribute of the keypoint.
 For each annotated keypoint, the value of the visibility property indicates if a keypoint is annotated and visible ($v = 2$), annotated and occluded ($v = 1$), or not annotated because it is not located inside the frame or in case it is not possible to estimate its position accurately ($v = 0$).
 The \texttt{num\_keypoints} represents the number of keypoints with a $v$-value greater than 0.